 Why Does Your Hair Turn Grey Or White?

 As you grow older, melanocytes decrease the production of melanin pigment naturally.
-This is why your hair color turns to white or grey
+This is why your hair color turns white or grey.

 But there are other factors as well that could change the pigmentation of your hair color at an early age.

-Other factors that are responsible for premature greying as per Ayurveda are:
+Other factors that are responsible for premature greying are:

 1. Hormonal Imbalance

 Changes in thyroid hormone levels can reduce the production of melanin in your body and lead to grey hair.

-Conditions like anger, stress, grief, and fear can easily imbalance Pitta dosha, which could make your hair lose its natural color.
+Conditions like anger, stress, grief, and fear can promote oxidative damage in the hair cells, which could make your hair lose its natural color.

 3. Improper Diet

-Ayurveda suggests, your meal should have a proper balance of all the six tastes.
+Ayurveda suggests that your meal should have a proper balance of all six tastes.
 Excess consumption of salt and spices can aggravate Pitta dosha.
-Also, the lack of nutrients like calcium, iron, vitamins D3 and B12 can cause grey hair.
+Also, the lack of nutrients like calcium, iron, and vitamins D3 and B12 can cause grey hair.

 4. Environment or Lifestyle Change

-When you change your habits like awakening during nights, overexposure to UV radiation from the sun, excessive physical exercise, smoking, fasting, etc. your Pitta-Vata dosha levels also change, which results in premature greying.
+When you change your habits like awakening at night, overexposure to UV radiation from the sun , excessive physical exercise, smoking, fasting, etc., oxidative stress increases in the body, resulting in premature greying.